lucp9827/Neutralise/README.md

 *Step 5*: Create pull request to merge changes (commits) with the original NeutraliseFiles.

-All the pull request will be checked by the coreteam and if validated they will be added to the repisotory.
+All the pull request will be checked by the coreteam and if validated they will be added to the repository.

 ## 4. Evaluate - report

-# Report results per data generator
+#### Report results per data generator

 ```{r}
 # load(paste(path,'\\Results\\neutralise_status.R',sep=''))